statiqdev/Website/input/framework/pipelines/defining-pipelines.md

 # Service Injection

-If the pipeline is added by type (see [Using The Bootstrapper](#using-the-bootstrapper) below), any services that were [registered with the dependency injection container](xref:bootstrapper#registering-services) will be available to the constructor and you can inject them.
+If the pipeline is [added by type](xref:adding-pipelines), any services that were [registered with the dependency injection container](xref:registering-services) will be available to the constructor and you can inject them.

-# Using The Bootstrapper

-The easiest way to add pipelines to your application is through [the bootstrapper](xref:bootstrapper).
-By default it will automatically add all pipelines by type in the entry assembly via reflection.

-It contains several methods to add additional pipelines by either type or as an instance:

-- `AddPipeline<TPipeline>()` will add a pipeline by type (and enable [service injection](#service-injection)).

-- `AddPipeline(IPipeline)` and various overloads will add a pipeline instance.

-## Finding Pipelines By Reflection

-TODO

-## Defining Directly

-TODO

-## Pipeline Builder

-TODO - using the pipeline builder to create pipelines
+# Adding Pipelines

+You can add pipelines to an `[Engine](xref:engine)` directly using it's `Pipelines` property, but the easiest way to add and manipulate pipelines is [through the `Bootstrapper`](xref:adding-pipelines).